Master's Degree - Community Development

 Course Access

-Approximately 2-3 weeks before the first day of class at K-State, the K-State campus coordinator, Ashley Schultz, will email an instructional course access packet to students for courses taught by K-State.
+Approximately 2-3 weeks before the first day of class at K-State, the K-State campus coordinator, Ashley Schultz, will email course access instructions to visiting students for courses taught by K-State.
 These instructions are also available on the Visiting Students webpage at K-State.
-By following the course access instructions, students create their K-State eID and complete the K-State Course Access Form.
+By following the course access instructions, visiting students create their K-State eID and complete the K-State Course Access Form.
 Students meeting all deadlines for eID creation and submission will have access to Canvas by the first day of class.

 Exam Proctor